smcantab/chen5595-fall2020/docs/resources.md

 ## Integrated Development Environment (IDE)
 There are many great IDEs to write Python code, I list below some of the most popular and easier to use.

 - [Spyder](https://www.spyder-ide.org/), ships with [Anaconda][1].
 It was developed specifically for scientific computing and it has a Matlab-like feel.
-So unless you already use another IDE, go with this.
+Unless you already use another IDE, or have a strong preference, go with this.
 - [PyCharm](https://www.jetbrains.com/pycharm/).
 You can get the professional edition for free registering with your UMN account.
 - [Atom](https://atom.io/) is what I use.
-It is highly customizable, but needs some work to set up for Python, _e.g._ see this [blog](https://medium.com/issuehunt/20-atom-plug-ins-for-python-development-d6b10f8fa33e).
+It is highly customizable, but needs some work to be set up as a Python IDE, _e.g._ see this [blog](https://medium.com/issuehunt/20-atom-plug-ins-for-python-development-d6b10f8fa33e).
-- [Sublime Text](https://www.sublimetext.com/) is similar to Atom, to set it up see for instance this [blog](https://realpython.com/setting-up-sublime-text-3-for-full-stack-python-development/).
+- [Sublime Text](https://www.sublimetext.com/) is similar to Atom, to set it up as a Python IDE see for instance this [blog](https://realpython.com/setting-up-sublime-text-3-for-full-stack-python-development/).

 ### Guides/Tutorials